 So much call centre training focusses on controlling the selling process rather than opening up the call to the buying journey.

-Training advisors to listen more and talk less allows them to uncover hidden customer needs and pick up on buying signals that would otherwise go unheeded.
+Training advisors to listen more and talk less has additional benefits.
+For example, it sometimes allows them to uncover hidden customer needs.
+Most importantly, it helps them pick up on buying signals that they would otherwise ignore.

 Sin No 4 – Presenting features not benefits